python/cpython/Doc/c-api/veryhigh.rst

 :const:`Py_file_input`, and :const:`Py_single_input`.
 These are described
 following the functions which accept them as parameters.

 Note also that several of these functions take :ctype:`FILE\*` parameters.
-On particular issue which needs to be handled carefully is that the :ctype:`FILE` structure for different C libraries can be different and incompatible.
+One particular issue which needs to be handled carefully is that the :ctype:`FILE` structure for different C libraries can be different and incompatible.
 Under Windows (at least), it is possible for dynamically linked extensions to actually